Are you interested in working in healthcare but unable to spend a lot of time or money toward earning a degree?

 Program Director: Dr. Christopher Hanley, Clinical Associate Professor

-Schedule: This course is designed as a 15-week (80-hour) online blended course offered once a week on Saturdays.
-At the conclusion of the course, a 21-hour optional externship is available for students.
+Schedule: This course is designed as a 15-week (80-hour) asynchronous 100% online course At the conclusion of the course, a 21-hour optional externship is available for students.

 Successful Completion will lead to: